5/6/2025

 Carla

 Thank you.
 We will begin now the question and answer session.
-If you'd like to ask a question, please press star followed by one on your telephone keypad.
-If you change your mind, please press star followed by T. When preparing to ask a question, please ensure your devices are muted locally and our first question comes from Katherine Novak with Jones.
+If you would like to ask a question, please press star followed by 1 on your telephone keypad.
+If you change your mind, please press star followed by 2.
+When preparing to ask your question, please ensure your device is unmuted locally.
+And our first question comes from Catherine Novak with Jones.

 speaker

-Hi, morning Todd.
+Hi.
+Morning, Todd.
 Always a pleasure to be on here talking about dry eye disease phase three studies.
-I'm wondering if you can give us a sense of why you think the field trial did not hit that SIG.
-You know, was there unusually high vehicle efficacy changes in methodology or powering assumption versus prior field trials anything you can give would be helpful.
+Wondering if you can give us a sense of why you think the field trial did not hit STAT-SIG.
+Was there unusually high vehicle efficacy, changes in methodology, or powering assumption versus prior field trials?
+Anything you can give would be helpful.

 speaker